robwatsongtr/music-pdf-to-speech/README.md

 # Talking Music Score

-Converts a PDF of a musical score into an audio file that narrates the musical elements, by way of OMR, MusicXML, and text-to-speech.
+Converts a PDF of a musical score into an audio file that narrates the musical elements, by way of OMR, Music21 analysis of MusicXML, and text-to-speech.

+*Requires Python 3.11.x* for Coqui TTS.

 May 2025: Begin v1, CLI only